 Miss Alex has been a professional dancer and choreographer, performing abroad and in theatres across Britain.
 She has performed in ballets such as Swan Lake and Sleeping Beauty, as a contemporary and jazz dancer for Rewind Dance Company touring the south coast, in the West End and on television for both the BBC and ITV.
 In 2008 she was invited to dance at the famous Estoril Sol Casino in Lisbon as the lead dancer for the summer season.
-She is also a very experienced teacher, teaching all over London and the South East, including the associate classes at Italia Conti.
+She is also a very experienced teacher, teaching all over London and the South East.

 Miss Alex helped to set up Maida Vale Ballet School in 2010 and became Principal of the school in 2015.
 She is also the Principal of our sister school Acton Ballet School.

 NAT DIP, PDTD, RAD, ALCM